 Sure, vegans wonder about this often, but meanwhile, omnivores might take this question for granted.

-Here’s what happens when you get too little (or too much) protein.
+Here’s why it’s an important one to ask, plus what happens when you get too little (or too much) protein.

 So how much protein is just right?

 The simplified version is this: half of your body weight in pounds is equal to the number of grams of protein you need each day.
-For example, if you weigh 150 pounds you need 75 grams of protein per day.
+For example, if you weigh 150 pounds, you need 75 grams of protein per day.

 To continue our example further, here’s what that 75 grams of protein might look like in a day:

-2 Eggs – 12 grams
+- 2 eggs = 12 grams

-1/4 Avocado – 1 gram
+- 1/4 avocado = 1 gram

 “Protein is made of strings of amino acid,” Sarah explains.
 “There are two kinds: essential and non-essential.
 Non-essential amino acids are the ones your body makes.
 Essential amino acids are the ones we need to get from our diet.
 A complete protein contains all the essential amino acids.”

 Quinoa and goji berries each have all the essential acids on their own.
-There are also specific plant-based food combinations that together include a complete protein such as peanut butter and wholegrain bread or black beans and brown rice.
+There are also specific plant-based food combinations that pack complete protein when paired together, including: